AY2526S1-CS2103T-F14b-3/tp/docs/DeveloperGuide.md

 1. Editing a student with all students being shown

-    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+    1. Prerequisites: List all students using the `list` command.
+Multiple students in the list.
+First student's name is not **"John Doe"**.

-    1. Test case: `find 1 n/NEW_NAME`<br>
+    1. Test case: `edit 1 n/John Doe`<br>
-       Expected: First student's name is updated.
-Details of the edited contact shown in the status message.
+       Expected: First student's name is updated to **"John Doe"**.
+Details of the edited student shown in the status message.

     1. Test case: `edit 0`<br>
        Expected: No student is edited.
 Error details shown in the status message.
 Status bar remains the same.